nvs/lua-stormlib/README.md

 mpq:compact ()

 do
-    -- Read-only by default.
-Only modes 'r' and 'w' are supported. local file = mpq:open ('file.txt')
+    -- All Lua I/O for file handle objects should be supported. local file = mpq:open ('file.txt')
     print (file)
     file:close ()